UPDATED AUGUST 2021

-Seniors are at an increased risk for a number of mental and emotional problems, including depression and anxiety.
-Regular exercise, as well as participation in group exercise programs that keep seniors active in the community, can provide stimulation that helps keep loneliness at bay.
+Staying active can also help us stay connected.
+Participation in group exercise programs can provide stimulation that helps keep loneliness at bay.
 Most senior centers and many community centers offer low-impact exercise classes created especially for adults over age 65.
 Some even offer chair-based classes for those with limited mobility.
-Others still may provide personal training led by professionals who are specially trained to help seniors lower their fall risks.
+Before you engage in group activities, check the CDC guidelines to ensure you do so safely.4

 Even if you don’t go out much, there are low-impact workouts for seniors at home that don’t require a lot of open space, moving around or equipment.
 If you can afford it, hire a personal trainer who specializes in working with older adults to help you develop an in-home workout routine that makes sense for you.
 The National Institute on Aging offers a guide for older adults who wish to begin low-impact exercise regimens at home.
 Before starting, talk with a healthcare professional.